KorfLab/StochHMM/README.md

 StochHMM under the MIT open source license to increase accessibility and to give researchers the ability to use it in derivative works without restrictions.
 See LICENSE

+Documentation for the Code can be found at [StochHMM Documentation](http://korflab.github.io/StochHMM/)

 StochHMM is developed by Paul Lott, Korf Lab, University of California, Davis